isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2478.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Smart Glasses - InnoGlas - SE with Facial Recognition function (4 sets) - Package 4
+8500

 ### Support Level
-Up to Building & Construction for SMEs <br>
+Up to Additional criteria:
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Digital Wearables for Workers' Health and Safety
+Web URL: www.ottegroup.com
+Contact Hotline: 66842268
+Contact Email: sgsales@ottegroup.com

 ### Contact Information
-15240
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.